hulufei/anki-connect-dict/README.md

 # Anki Dictionary.app Helper

-This small tool help adding vocabulary from **Dictionary.app** as Anki card more convenient.
+A small tool help to add vocabulary from **Dictionary.app** as Anki card more convenient.

 ## Requirement

 - [Anki-Connect](https://foosoft.net/projects/anki-connect/)
-- Make sure Anki is open
+- Keep Anki running

 To copy from **Dictionary.app** with styles, first open **TextEdit.app**, click `Services > Services Preferences`, check `New TextEdit With Selected Contents`,